zhangyafeikimi/gbdt/README.md

 LS, LAD and logistic loss are defined at **Friedman (February 1999)**

+LambdaMART ignores it.

 ####training_sample
 Filename of training samples.

 ####training_sample_format
-Format of training sample, can be "liblinear" or "gbdt".
+GBDT training sample format, can be "liblinear" or "gbdt".

 **ml-gbdt** is fully compatible with [liblinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/)/[libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) format.
 An example is: